pratt-itl/MAG/pages/environmental_enclosures/environmental_enclosures.md

 [^1]: http://www.montana.edu/rmaher/eele417_fl14/Determination_of_STC.pdf

-While NRC and STC are industry standards in understanding acoustical properties of building materials, in an age where offices have mostly adopted an open office layout where sound transmits freely, and with diversifying office culture where activities like desktop prototyping with CNC machines, doggy day care, and aerobic exercises can happen in the same space, these metrics are no longer adequate in assessing how our aural environments.
+While NRC and STC are industry standards in understanding acoustical properties of building materials, in an age where offices have mostly adopted an open office layout where sound transmits freely, and with diversifying office culture where activities like desktop prototyping with CNC machines, doggy day care, and aerobic exercises can happen in the same space, these metrics are no longer adequate in assessing our aural environments.